 As you write, you will automatically develop your own writing style.
 It may end up automatic, but that doesn’t mean you can’t help things along by improving your style of writing.

 Eventually, you will reach the end of your novel and breath a long sigh of relief.
 That’s when the next batch of hard work begins.
 It is obvious from Amazon, that many new authors rush to publish at this stage.
 Seasoned authors realise their novel is only half done.
 Writing is the first half, editing is the second half, and both need as much time and attention as the other.
 Editing can make or break your novel.

-Our help for new authors series of blogs will continue.
 As time allows, we will add additional articles about the self-publishing and traditional publishing process, and about marketing.